Release notes track incremental improvements and major releases for the DigitalOcean cloud platform.

 |Optimized (Burst)||10K||350 MB/s|

-1vCPU Optimized Droplet launched.
+1vCPU-Optimized Droplet launched.

 Spaces users no longer need to cancel their Spaces subscription via the Spaces UI when they want to stop using Spaces.
 Now, any time a Spaces user destroys their last Space, their pro-rated $5/month billing (if not in the free trial period) stops.
-Overage charges still apply if they were incurred prior to deletion of the last Space.
+Overage charges still apply if they were incurred before deletion of the last Space.